MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

   [propget] HRESULT IsUserInitiated([out, retval] BOOL* value);

   /// `TRUE` when the external protocol request was initiated via a non-main frame that
   /// has a different origin then the owning top-level page.
+When this property is `TRUE`
+  /// this may indicate a potential security issue and it is advised to block this request.

   [propget] HRESULT IsCrossOriginIframe([out, retval] BOOL* value);